 Humming has been shown to stimulate the NO release of the body by 15-20 fold and kills pathogens.
 In Nadabrahma we actually hum for 30 minutes.
 A great way to increase NO and slow down the breath.
 Feel the power of this active meditation on your mental clarity, better breathing and further long term health effects.

 If for COVID protection, less stress or sound sleep, to breathe better should be high up on your agenda.
 Yoga (posture work (asana) with the right breathing and breath work (pranayama)) is a great way to learn how to breathe better.
-Check out the schedule and join the pranayama practice to improve your breathing and the Nadabrahma meditation for humming more NO into your lungs.
+Check out my online channel for different powerful pranayama exercises.